humdrum-tools/humdrum-notation-plugin/index.md

 href="hummel-prelude-op67n15.txt">this Humdrum score</a> stored as
 <a target="_blank" href="hummel-example-b.txt">text</a> inside the
 webpage.
 The notation is displayed as an SVG image, allowing interaction with notational elements.
-For example the prelude notation was made interactive by adding <a target="_blank" href="highlight-pitch-class.txt">CSS and javascript code</a>: try moving the mouse over a note in the music.
-This will highlight other notes in the score that have the same pitch class.
+For example, the prelude notation was made interactive by adding <a target="_blank" href="highlight-pitch-class.txt">CSS and javascript code</a>: try moving the mouse over a note in the music to see what happens.

-Try out the plugin by copy-and-pasting the following text into an HTML file to display the same musical score.
+Try out the plugin by copy-and-pasting the following text into an HTML file to display the above musical score.
 In this case, rather than embedding the data within the webpage, it is being downloaded from a <a target="_blank" href="https://github.com/craigsapp/hummel-preludes/tree/master/kern">Github repository</a>.